swincas/cnc-computing-course/README.md

 cn5.runtime_estimate(<args>)
 ```

+> [!IMPORTANT]
+> If you find the [cn5_pkg](./cn5_pkg/) package useful for your work, a brief acknowledgement would be appreciated:
+> We/I acknowledge the Cookie Monsters from the Swinburne Centre for Astrophysics and Supercomping (CAS), who made their utility functions available on github (https://github.com/swincas/cnc-computing-course.git).

 ## Notes For Presentors
 * to use the custom [cn5_style.css](./styles/cn5_style.css) in the [marpit](https://marpit.marp.app/) slides proceed as follows
     1. open project in [VSCode](https://code.visualstudio.com/)